morphy76/g-fe-server/README.md

 - the MongoDB Client to access the database;
 - the HTTP Client to propagate the trace context to the backend services.

-A functional module will be added under the `internal` package to provide business logic, It can inject dependencies extracting the FEServer from the request context, hence it should be structured in the following way:
+A functional module will be added under the `internal/business` package to provide business logic, It can inject dependencies extracting the FEServer from the request context, hence it should be structured in the following way:

 ```shell
 internal/